trevordevore/levure/README.md

 ## Loading

-The framework logic is located in the `levure.livecode` file. `InitializeFramework` must be called first.
+The framework logic is located in the `levure.livecodescript` file. `InitializeFramework` must be called first.
 Then the `RunApplication` message is sent.
 This is what is happening:

 1. if an sAppA script local exists and the stack is running in the development environment  then use values from that.
 It means the app has been packaged.
 Otherwise load the `app.yml` file.
 If `app.yml` is not found then app cannot be loaded.
 2. Process any command line arguments using the `app_files_and_urls` helper.
-3. Load `app.livecode`
+3. Load `app.livecodescript`
 4. Load helpers (Load externals, libraries, backscripts, and frontscripts.
 Add ui stacks to list of stackFiles to be assigned to `app` stack). `PreloadExternals` message is sent to `app` stack so that developer can add or remove from list of externals prior to loading.*
 8. Add list of stacks defined in `components` key in config file to stackFiles list.
 5. Load app libraries and start using.